Syrian Scientific Studies and Research Center: Military actions

 In 2010, Nitzan Nuriel, the director of the Israel's Counter-Terrorism Bureau, said that SSRC had transferred weapons to Hamas and Hezbollah and that the international community should warn the Syrian government that SSRC would be demolished if it continued to arm terrorist organizations.

 On 31 January 2013, one of SSRC's facilities, located at Jamraya, was damaged by an Israeli airstrike which was believed to be targeting a convoy carrying advanced anti-aircraft weaponry from SSRC to the Lebanese Shiite militia Hezbollah.
+In May 2013 Rif Dimashq airstrikes Israel hit another important shipment of SSMs to Lebanon.

 In September 2017 the Israel Defense Forces bombed a SSRC military research facility near Masyaf, probably targeting an advanced missiles factory.
 Two Syrian soldiers were killed and the facility was severely damaged, with many weapons stored inside destroyed.
 Syrian media reported another Israeli attack in December 2017.

 On 14 April 2018, several buildings alleged to be associated with the Syrian chemical weapons programme at SSRC's facility at Barzah in Damascus were destroyed during US missile strikes on chemical weapons sites.
 Other buildings within the larger complex were undamaged.

-In August 2018, Aziz Azbar, the head of SSRC in Masyaf at the time, was assassinated in a car bombing, allegedly by Israel.
+In August 2018, Dr. Aziz Azbar, the head of the SSRC Institute 4000 in Masyaf at that time, was assassinated in a car bombing, allegedly by Israel.
+He was reported to have been working on a medium and long range missile program.
+An Israeli airstrike on January 12, 2019 damaged a suspected Iranian target in a Syrian military base 1.5 km west of the research center.

-On 29 February 2020, Turkish drone strikes bombed the SSRG site in As-Safira.
+On 29 February 2020, Turkish drone strikes bombed the SSRC site in As-Safira.
 A Turkish official claimed the site was used to develop chemical weapons.

 On 24 December 2020, an Israeli airstrike near Masyaf destroyed four missile production facilities.
 The attack reportedly killed six people and destroyed depots and missile production facilities belonging to Iranian militias.

+On 8 September 2024, Israeli airstrikes killed 5, injured 19 civilians and made some material damage in the Masyaf area, according to Syrian state news agency SANA.
+According to the Syrian Ministry of Defense, Israeli Air Force warplanes launched missiles off the Lebanese Akkar Governorate to the south-east towards Tartus, Baniyas, Hama and CERS facilities in Masyaf.
+The fighting was carried out in 3 missile waves and one drone wave and most of the hostile objects were shot down by the Syrian Air Defence Force.